You are in good hands!

-Our staff of CPA’s and Enrolled Agents will assist you in the preparation of your S-Corp, Partnership or Trust returns.
-If you have incorporated during the year, the IRS requires that you file either a 1120, 1120S or 1065 return.
-(Exception – single shareholder LLC – this will be on your personal return as a Schedule C)
+Our staff of Tax Professionals will assist you in the preparation of your S-Corp, Partnership or Trust returns.
+If you have incorporated during the year, the IRS requires that you file either a 1120, 1120S or 1065 return (Exception—Single Shareholder LLC—this will be on your personal return as a Schedule C).

-If you are just staring your business, call us for help in determining which business entity is best for you!
+If you are just starting your business, call us for help in determining which business entity is best for you!

 We have designed several professional deduction worksheets for a variety of professions.
 If you our your spouse are employed in one of the following professions, please download the worksheet and submit it to us with your full Organizer!